AiForAgriculture/aiforagriculture.github.io/assets/pages/design_thinking.md

 # Steps in the Discovery phase?
 1. Define Problem
-    - When
-    - What
-    - Who
-    - Where
-    - How
-    - Why
     - What problem are we trying to solve?
     - How do we know this is a real problem?
     - Why is it important to solve?